-EARS: The Electroacoustic Resource Site
+EARS: Electroacoustic Resource Site

 EARS is a structured Internet portal supported by extensive bibliographical tools, designed to aid those conducting research in Electroacoustic Music Studies.

 The project is coordinated by Leigh Landy and Simon Atkinson at MTI Research Centre in collaboration with with Pierre Couprie and Rob Weale.
 EARS is funded by the Arts and Humanities Research Council and Unesco and it forms part of Unesco’s Digi-Arts Programme.
-The EARS team is now creating a new site for children.

-The Electroacoustic Music Studies Network (EMS)
+EMS: The Electroacoustic Music Studies Network

 The Electroacoustic Music Studies Network (EMS) facilitates developments in this vital field.
 It hosts international events focusing relevant subjects every other year.